Henrrrrrry/my-dwelling/items/report.md

 ### <u>Tokenizers and Parsers</u>

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*

+We use tokenizers and parsers in searching function.
+The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format.

 <hr>